BruhfessorX/cybercraft5e/docs/tales-from-the-veil/journal-entries.md

 By the time I stumbled home, three hours had passed… but the clock on my retinal implant swears it was less than five minutes.
 I don’t know what came back with me.
 I only know the whispers followed.

 *End of Fragment.
 File Corrupted.*

+---

+## Journal of L. Serrano

+**Recovered Fragment — Timestamp: 2228.07.15**

+The floodlights failed again in Sector 19, so I lit a flare to make it through the rubble.
+The shadows bent wrong.
+They leaned *toward* the light instead of away from it.

+I thought I was alone until I heard boots echoing behind me.
+Every time I turned, nothing.
+The sound got closer, faster, until it was my own footsteps out of sync.
+I ran.
+The flare sputtered and went out, but the steps kept running beside me.

+When I finally reached the checkpoint, the guards scanned me twice.
+They swore there was a *second Serrano* trailing right behind.
+But the cameras never caught it.

+---

+## Journal of M. Hollis

+**Recovered Fragment — Timestamp: 2230.03.22**

+Woke up three blocks from my pod with no memory of leaving.
+The streets were quiet — too quiet, like the whole sector had been muted.
+Even the neon signs flickered without sound.

+There was writing across the walls, looping in a language I didn’t know, but every word *felt* like it was about me.
+I kept walking and the letters shifted — became warnings, became prayers, became my name again and again.

+By the time I reached the sector gates, the words peeled themselves off the walls.
+I can still feel them crawling under my skin.
+The scanners didn’t flag anything, but I know they’re still there, waiting.